sksaifuddin/OOPs-typescript/README.md

 Enum in TypeScript supports reverse mapping.
 It means we can access the value of a member and also a member name from its value.

+### Tuple

+Tuple is a new data type which includes set of values of different data types.
+All the Array methods can be applied to the tuple